njsaugat/etrade/README.md

 This will allow the profile to be created once the user has already registered.

 this is a great way for logging the users and sending them the required information.

+when in doubt override the parent class's method